jonchapman1/oxford-battery-maths-website/content/member/sulzer.md

 +++

-I am a DPhil Candidate in Applied Mathematics at the University of Oxford.
+Tino is a DPhil Candidate in Applied Mathematics at the University of Oxford.
-My research is in industrial mathematics, with a focus on electrochemical modelling and asymptotic analysis.
+His research is in industrial mathematics, with a focus on electrochemical modelling and asymptotic analysis.
-For my DPhil, I am working with BBOXX to model charge and discharge of lead-acid batteries for off-grid applications in sub-Saharan Africa.
+For his DPhil, he is working with BBOXX to model charge and discharge of lead-acid batteries for off-grid applications in sub-Saharan Africa.

-I am passionate about using mathematical modelling to create smarter batteries and accelerate the development of renewable energy solutions.
+He is am passionate about using mathematical modelling to create smarter batteries and accelerate the development of renewable energy solutions.
-In particular, I believe that simplified electrochemical models, such as the single-particle model, are crucial to bridge the gap between equivalent-circuit models (fast but physically inaccurate) and physics-based models (accurate but prohibitively complex).
+In particular, he believes that simplified electrochemical models, such as the single-particle model, are crucial to bridge the gap between equivalent-circuit models (fast but physically inaccurate) and physics-based models (accurate but prohibitively complex).
-I am also particularly keen on developing open-source software to improve collaboration and maximise research impact.
+He is also particularly keen on developing open-source software to improve collaboration and maximise research impact.